ToshioCP/Gtk4-tutorial/src/sec2.src.md

 Arch, Debian and Fedora are also possible.
 See [Installing GTK from packages](https://www.gtk.org/docs/installations/linux#installing-gtk-from-packages).
-If you've installed gtk4 from the packages, you don't need to read the rest of this section.
+If you've installed Gtk4 from the packages, you don't need to read the rest of this section.

-The rest of this section includes two parts.

-1. Building gtk4 from the source.
-2. Installing Gnome 40 distribution.
-(However, Gnome 40 is not necessary to build gtk4 applications.)

-## Installation from the source files
+## Installation from the source file

-The first part of this section is about the installation from the source files.
-If your operating system has gtk4 packages, installing from the packages is the recommended way.
+If your operating system doesn't have Gtk4 packages, you need to build it from the source.
-See the previous subsection.
-If your operating system doesn't have gtk4 package, you need to build it from the source.
+Or, if you want the latest version of Gtk4, you also need to build it from the source.
+At present, the version of Gtk4 on Ubuntu 21.04 is 4.0.3.

+I installed Gtk4 in January 2021.
+So, the following is old information, especially for the version of each software.
+For the latest information, see [Gtk gitlab repository](https://gitlab.gnome.org/GNOME/gtk) and [Gtk official web site](https://docs.gtk.org/gtk4/building.html).

-### Prerequisites for gtk4 installation
+### Prerequisites for Gtk4 installation

 - Linux operating system.
 For example, Ubuntu 20.10 or 20.04LTS.
-Maybe other distributions might be OK.
+Other distributions might be OK.
 - Packages for development such as gcc, meson, ninja, git, wget and so on.
 - Dev packages necessary for each software below.

 ### Installation target

-I installed gtk4 under the directory `$HOME/local`.
+I installed Gtk4 under the directory `$HOME/local`.
 This is a private user area.

 If you want to install it in the system area, `/opt/gtk4` is one of good choices.
 [Gtk4 API Reference](https://developer.gnome.org/gtk4/stable/gtk-building.html) gives an installation example to `/opt/gtk4`.

 Don't install it to `/usr/local` which is the default.
-It is used by Ubuntu applications, which are not build on gtk4.
+It is used by Ubuntu applications, which are not build on Gtk4.
 Therefore, the risk is high and probably bad things will happen.
 Actually I did it and I needed to reinstall Ubuntu.